guites/guilhermegarcia.dev/content/links/index.md

 # Links I love

 These are some of my favorite pages I've bumped into while surfing the web, loosely categorized.
-They range from articles, tutorials, games, photography and plain silly stuff.
+They range from articles, tutorials, games, photography and other beautiful stuff.

 Get surfing!